Virginia Tech Department of Biological Sciences

 August 2019 - Present

-My research investigates differences in breeding behavior between Puerto Rican Tody populations in rainforest and dry forest environments.
-Understanding how a bird's environment affects their behavior is crucial for understanding how they may respond to future environmental changes, such as increasing temperatures and drought.
+My research investigates differences in breeding behavior and physiology between Puerto Rican Tody populations in rainforest and dry forest environments.
+Understanding how a bird's environment affects their behavior and physiology is crucial for understanding how they may respond to future environmental changes, such as increasing temperatures and drought.
 Despite being widespread throughout Puerto Rico, the Puerto Rican Tody is an understudied bird and this research will help fill gaps in our knowledge about their natural history and breeding biology across varying habitats.

 Bird Banding Training

 Over the course of a week, I banded about 50 birds (including ~20 species).
 For each bird, I took body measurements, and determined age and sex using the Pyle guide.
 These data were added to long-term research projects investigating stopover ecology.
 I also extracted about 60 birds from mist nets and learned how to handle challenging banding situations (injured birds, removing bands, etc.).
 This training was led by Andrea and Emily Patterson.

 Advisors: Dr. Ingrid Biedron, Dr. John Finnerty, and Dr. Randi Rotjan

 My field work was conducted at Calabash Caye Field Station in Belize and on NOAA research vessel Auk in Stellwagen Bank National Marine Sanctuary (SBNMS) off the coast of Massachusetts.
 In Belize, I investigated feeding preferences and competition among conch and parrotfishes in seagrass habitats to help inform management efforts.
 In SBNMS, I conducted seabird surveys to add to NOAA’s long-term seabird monitoring data and used data from 1994-2016 to investigate changes in abundance of seabird families over time.